nextcloud/news/README.md

 * it is a valid RSS by running it through the [W3C validator](http://validator.w3.org/feed/)
 * you are able to add the feed in other feed readers
-* it runs without error through [SimplePie demo](http://www.simplepie.org/demo/)

-In the case the third condition is not met, please file a bug on [SimplePie issue tracker](https://github.com/simplepie/simplepie).

 ### When reporting bugs